voidfemme/SacredCows/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE)
+This project is in the public domain (CC0-1.0)

 ## Support